zenanetwork/iris/staking/README.md

 }
 ```

-The `EndBlocker` hook, which is executed at the end of a heimdall block, then adds the new validator and updates the validator set once activation `epoch` is completed:
+The `EndBlocker` hook, which is executed at the end of a iris block, then adds the new validator and updates the validator set once activation `epoch` is completed:

 ```
 // --- Start update to new validators